-Frome Valley CE First School believes that in order to facilitate teaching and learning, good attendance is essential.
+Wessex Multi-Academy Trust believes that in order to facilitate teaching and learning, good attendance is essential.
 Pupils cannot achieve their full potential if they do not regularly attend school.

-We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents.
+We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment in our schools, as well as strong and trusting relationships with pupils and parents.